OscarFinn/be-news/README.md

     PGDATABASE = nc_news_test

-To seed the development database use the command:
+To setup the dbs and seed the development database run the commands:

+    npm run setup-dbs
     npm run seed-dev

 To run the test db with jest use the command: